jwgsim/Master-Thesis-Research-Archive/Addendum A. Data storage./README.md

 very brief description of the hypotheses, research design, conceptual framework, method followed and structure of the data collected.

-2. Data files - This folder contains two seperate folders: A folder named "Empirical data" and a folder named "Simulation study data".
+2. Data files - This folder contains two folders: A folder named "Empirical data" and a folder named "Simulation study data".

 The "Empirical data" folder contains the friendship relations and covariate information of the students in the 8th and